-At year-end 2018, market risk accounts for 5% of the risks exposure, taking into account the diversification of the investments the main risks can arise from:
+At year-end 2019, market risk accounts for 9% of the risks exposure, taking into account the diversification of the investments the main risks can arise from:

-- Interest rate risks
+- Interest rate and Spread risks;

-- Equity and property risks
+- Currency risk;

-- Currency risk
+- Concentration risk;

 - Counterparty risks, from both the default risk and the trends of the spread reflecting issuer risk.

-The market risk mainly comes from the spread risk and to a lesser extent to the currency risk.
+The market risk mainly comes from the spread risk and, to a lesser extent, the interest rate risk.

-The currency exchange rate risk is low, reflecting the Company's low exposure to the risk of change given the hedging policy.
-Concentration risk is marginal which illustrates the diversification policy implemented by the Company, through compliance with the concentration limits.
+The currency exchange rate risk is low, reflecting CACI Reinsurance's low exposure to the risk of change given the hedging policy.
+Concentration risk is also low which illustrates the diversification policy implemented by CACI Reinsurance, through compliance with the concentration limits.